Apply for the Master of Social Work (MSW) through the Dunedin campus in 2023Apply Now

 Master of Social Work (MSW)

-Regulations for the Master of Social Work (MSW)
+Regulations for the degree of Master of Social Work (MSW)

 Admission to the Programme